b1ndark/project4/README.md

 - #### 403 Error Page

-  - If the user tries to access something that doesn't belong to him, like for example try to edit somebody elses profile a 403 Error(Forbidden) page will be displayed, so that the user knows that he/she shouldn't be there.
+  - If the user tries to access something that doesn't belong to him, like for example try to edit somebody else's profile a 403 Error(Forbidden) page will be displayed, so that the user knows that he/she shouldn't be there.
   - Within the 403 Error page there will be a link to take them back to home page.

     ![image](assets/readme/features/403_error_page.webp)